Summit Bechtel Reserve

+The Summit is one of Scouting America's four high adventures bases, the others being Philmont Scout Ranch in New Mexico, Northern Tier in Minnesota, as well as Manitoba and Ontario in Canada, and Sea Base in the Florida Keys.

 Inauguration

-On November 18, 2009, the BSA announced the acquisition of the property comprising the main 10,600-acre site of what is now The Summit Bechtel Reserve.
+On November 18, 2009, the BSA announced the acquisition of the property comprising the main 10,600-acre site of what is now the Summit Bechtel Reserve.
 Its acquisition was made possible through a donation from the Stephen D. Bechtel, Jr. Foundation.
 The $50 million donation is the largest in the history of the BSA.

 On October 22, 2010, the BSA announced that total donations had reached $100 million, including a $25 million donation from the Suzanne and Walter Scott Foundation.
 Both Stephen Bechtel and Walter Scott, Jr. are recipients of the Distinguished Eagle Scout Award.
 October 22 is also the day the BSA announced the dates of the 2013 National Scout Jamboree and the day ground was broken at SBR with 22 golden shovels.
 The Scott funds funded the building of the Scott Scouting Valley and the Scott Visitor Center.
 Another gift from T. Michael and Gillian Goodrich led to the creation of centerpiece lake on the main site property now known as Goodrich Lake.
 Mike Goodrich is also a Distinguished Eagle Scout Award recipient.

-The Summit Bechtel Reserve is located adjacent to the New River Gorge National River.
+The Summit Bechtel Reserve is located adjacent to the New River Gorge National Park and Preserve.
 Managed by the National Park Service, the National River comprises approximately 70000 acre that exemplifies the typically rugged Appalachian Mountains, and is a popular whitewater rafting, mountain biking, rock climbing, and tourism destination.
 It is also the home of the New River Gorge Bridge, which hosts an annual base jumping event each October.

 The current goals of construction at the site are developing infrastructure and providing access to the area's resources for outdoor activities.
 The Summit is expected to inject $25.3 million into the local economy annually.